arnaudgallou/plume/README.md

 information for scientific writing in R Markdown and Quarto.
 The package implements two R6 classes:

-- `PlumeQuarto`: class that allows you to push author metadata in YAML files or the YAML header of Quarto files.
+- `PlumeQuarto`: class that allows you to add or update author metadata in YAML files or the YAML header of Quarto documents.
 The generated YAML complies with Quarto’s [author and affiliations schemas](https://quarto.org/docs/journals/authors.html).
-This is the class to use if you work with journal templates.
+This is the class to use when working with journal templates.

-- `Plume`: class that generates author lists and other author-related information as character strings.
-This is an easy and convenient solution when you don’t need preformatted documents.
+- `Plume`: class that generates author lists and other author-related information as character vectors.
+This is a simple and convenient solution when you don’t need preformatted documents.

 ## Installation